tethysplatform/tethys/docs/tethys_sdk/gizmos/select_input.rst

 AJAX
 ----

-Often dynamically loading in plots can be useful.
+Often dynamically loading in a select input can be useful.
 Here is a description of how to do so with the SelectInput gizmo.

 .. note::